paradime-io/paradime-dbt-movie-challenge/README.md

 #### Applied techniques
 - Used SQL and dbt to create base data models.
 - Applied Python's NLTK package for NLP to determine word frequency distribution and text sentiment in movie plots.
-Created new tables in Snowflake to store these metrics.
+Running it locally on my computer then created new tables in Snowflake to store these metrics.
 - Utilized SQL and dbt to create final data models for visualization.
 - Employed Python for visualizations, including word clouds and various charts.